pci/primalTest/README.md

     pFactors - [Array] a list of prime factors pFactorize - [Object] Where the keys are the prime factors and the values are their respective factor number

-During coding the factorize is calculated anyway, so it's added as an additional feature.
+Factorization is performed by iteratively finding the lowest factor and diving by that factor.
+During this procedure the prime factorize of the number is also calculated at no additional CPU cost, so it's added as an additional feature.

 ## Testing